Sharps1ght/slideshow/README.md

 End me.

 These scripts pick a random picture from selected directory as a wallpaper on your connected and set up monitor.
 You only pick ONE script according to the application you run.
-So far it is only for hyprland as it only uses 'hyprctl' for now.
+So far the scripts are only written for hyprland as they only use 'hyprctl' for now.

 Known issues: